jtribe/jtribe.github.io/index.md

 ## We are a team of developers

-* We make beatiful apps for iOS and Android
+* We make beautiful apps for iOS and Android
-* We develop the backened that runs the mobile apps
+* We develop backeneds for mobile apps
 * We build web apps (but only if there is a mobile spin to it)

 ## Want to learn more about jtribe?